TiercelFoundry/Utils/README.md

 Includes standard extension methods and Godot-specific extension methods.

 This package is best used as a git submodule.
+Add it to your project and then simply use the relevant `using` statement:

+- `TiercelFoundry.StdUtils`
+- `TiercelFoundry.GodotUtils`